 outlook.exe /manageprofiles command.

-A poor and unstable network connection to the Exchange server and/or domain controller can also be a source of periodic password requests in Outlook.
-You can test the network performance using the iperf tool.
+- Poor and unstable network connectivity to the Exchange server and/or domain controller can also be a source of periodic password requests in Outlook.
+You can test the network performance with the iperf tool;

-Also check the computer time, it should differ from the time on the domain controller for no more than 5 minutes.
-If more, check the NTP time synchronization scheme in your domain.
+- Also, check the computer time, it should not differ from the time on the domain controller for more than 5 minutes.
+If more, check the NTP time synchronization in your domain;

 - Uninstall all previous versions of Microsoft Office on your computer, reinstall Outlook (you can install only specific MS Office applications using the Microsoft Office Deployment Tool), and configure a connection to your mailbox.